Cahya Mata Sarawak: Corporate affairs

+The company's revenue reached RM 814.6 million (US$ 196.7 million) in December 2021.
+In 2023, RAM Ratings (a rating agency established by the central bank of Malaysia) upgraded the company's outlook from stable to positive because of the phosphates manufacturing division due to open in mid-2023.

 Subsidiaries

 PPES Works (Sarawak) Sdn Bhd

 This company, a joint venture with the Sarawak Economic Development Corporation (SEDC), is a long-established and leading construction company in Sarawak, having built many iconic projects over the years.
 With its wealth of experience it continues to undertake a wide range of civil engineering, building and utility works (including dams, undersea pipe lay and other water-related works) as well as road construction and road maintenance.
 It also holds a long-term concession from the Federal Government of Malaysia to maintain approximately 680 km of federal roads within Sarawak.